 Need a mapping platform to reach the delivery stop?
 Get Upper and cruise to the exact location in less time.
 Access necessary information directly on your smartphones instead of calling the backend team.Start Using Upper

-To be efficient and successful, contract delivery drivers must have a specific set of skills.
-These are some of them:
+To be efficient and successful, contract delivery drivers must have a specific set of skills apart from basic driving skills.
+Here are some of them:

 Communication: You must speak professionally with everyone.

 Attention to detail: You should pay attention to detail because you will be working with many parcels throughout the day.